vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security-workload-identity.md

 Advantages:

-* If platforms are already leveraging Calico (either as CNI or only for network policy), Dikastes provides an extra layer of defense in depth.
+- If platforms are already leveraging Calico (either as CNI or only for network policy), Dikastes provides an extra layer of defense in depth.
-* Easy-to-understand syntax / user experience and format (CRDs).
+- Easy-to-understand syntax / user experience and format (CRDs).
-* Calico and Istio are cross-platform so can be used across Kubernetes and non-Kubernetes environments.
+- Calico and Istio are cross-platform so can be used across Kubernetes and non-Kubernetes environments.

 Disadvantages:

-* Requires platforms to already be using a mesh or proxy solution, this often comes with additional complexity overhead.
+- Requires platforms to already be using a mesh or proxy solution, this often comes with additional complexity overhead.
-* Adds additional latency into the data plane (Diskastes is consulted on every request).
+- Adds additional latency into the data plane (Dikastes is consulted on every request).
-* Identity claims are not independently cryptographically verifiable, relying on the mesh to be present with every connected service.
+- Identity claims are not independently cryptographically verifiable, relying on the mesh to be present with every connected service.

 #### Cilium